 'The perfect Nazi'

-The enigma of Hitler why he has his legacy still haunt us is because people are still trying to understand, he asks: why did that logic of Nazism make sense to his followers?
+The enigma of Hitler and why his legacy still haunts us, says Davidson, is because people are still trying to understand: Why did that logic of Nazism make sense to his followers?

 Want to enjoy 'Zen' reading - with no ads and just the article?
 Subscribe todaySubscribe now